Corasinth/k-plus/README.md

 A custom modifier is useful for generating a new shift-like layer within a layer.

+You can also implement chords by adding another layer, accessing it with a press of your desired key, and having a key up event return you to your previous layer.
+This is a little more elegant, but requires greater knowledge of AHK and may become quite complex depending on your desired behaviour.

 ### **Multipress**

 K-plus includes a special setting for multipress detection.
 Turning this option on in the settings attatches a piece of code to every hotkey which distinguishes between single, double, and triple presses.
 You can fill in custom functions to send keys or perform other tasks under each option.